rangeengine/Range-Engine-Docs/source/api/Range.render.rst

-Rasterizer (bge.render)
+Rasterizer (Range.render)
 =======================

 *****
 Intro
 *****

-.. module:: bge.render
+.. module:: Range.render

 Example of using a :class:`SCA_MouseSensor`, and two :class:`KX_ObjectActuator` to implement MouseLook: